-After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe) and a sample configuration file (configuration.xml).
+After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe) and sample configuration files.

-Step 2: Create a configuration file for the pilot group
+Step 2: Create a configuration file for Current Channel

-To download and deploy Microsoft 365 Apps to the pilot group, you use a configuration file with the ODT.
+To deploy Microsoft 365 Apps to the Current Channel group, you use a configuration file with the ODT.
 To create the configuration file, we recommend using the Office Customization Tool.

 - Go to Office Customization Tool and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend the following options:

-- Products: Microsoft 365 Apps.
-You can also include Visio and Project if you plan to deploy those apps.
+- Products and releases: Microsoft 365 Apps.
+You can also include Visio and Project if you plan to deploy those apps to all devices.

-- Additional properties: To silently install Office for your users, choose Off for the Display level and On for the Automatically accept the EULA.
+- Licensing and activation: To silently install Microsoft 365 Apps for your users, choose On for Automatically accept the EULA.

-- When you complete the configuration, click Export in the upper right of the page, and then save the file as config-pilot-SECP.xml in the \\Server\Share\M365 folder.
+- When you complete the configuration, click Export in the upper right of the page, and then save the file as configuration-cc.xml in the \\Server\Share\M365 folder.

 For more details on how to use the Office Customization Tool, see Overview of the Office Customization Tool.
 For more information about the configuration options, see Configuration options for the Office Deployment Tool.

-Note that the Office installation files and Office updates will come from Semi-Annual Enterprise Channel (Preview).
-For more details on the most recent version of Office based on the different update channels, see Release information for updates to Microsoft 365 Apps.
+Note that the installation files and updates will come from Current Channel.
+For more details on what is included in the most recent release, see Release information for updates to Microsoft 365 Apps.

-Step 3: Create a configuration file for the broad group
+Step 3: Create a configuration file for Monthly Enterprise Channel

-Using the Office Customization Tool, create the configuration file for the broad group.
+Using the Office Customization Tool, create the configuration file for the Monthly Enterprise Channel group.

 - Go to Office Customization Tool and configure the desired settings for your Microsoft 365 Apps installation.
-We recommend matching the same options as the pilot group in Step 2, except for the following change:
+We recommend matching the options used in Step 2, except for the following change:

-- When you complete the configuration, click Export in the upper right of the page, and then save the file as config-broad-SEC.xml in the \\Server\Share\M365 folder.
+- When you complete the configuration, click Export in the upper right of the page, and then save the file as configuration-mec.xml in the \\Server\Share\M365 folder.

-Step 4: Deploy Office to the pilot group
+Step 4: Deploy to the Current Channel group

-To deploy Office, you provide commands that users can run from their client computers or you incorporate these commands into your installation automation.
-The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Office to install on the client computer.
+To deploy Microsoft 365 Apps, you provide commands that users can run from their client computers or you incorporate these commands into your installation automation.
+The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Microsoft 365 Apps to install on the client computer.
 Users who run these commands must have local admin privileges and must have read permissions to the share (\\server\share\M365).

-From the client computers for the pilot group, run the following command from a command prompt with admin privileges:
+From the client computers for the Current Channel group, run the following command from a command prompt with admin privileges:

 Most organizations will use this command as part of a batch file, script, or other process that automates the deployment.
 In those cases, you can run the script under elevated permissions, so the users will not need to have admin privileges on their computers.

-After running the command, the Office installation should start immediately.
-If you run into problems, make sure you have the newest version of the ODT and make sure your configuration file and command reference the correct location.
-You can also troubleshoot issues by reviewing the log file in the %temp% folder.
+After running the command, the Microsoft 365 Apps installation should start immediately.
+If you run into problems, make sure you have the newest version of the ODT and your configuration file and command reference the correct location.
+You can also troubleshoot issues by reviewing the log file in the %temp% and C:\Windows\Temp folder.

-Step 5: Deploy Office to the broad group
+Step 5: Deploy to the Monthly Enterprise Channel group

-This command is the same as the pilot group, except that it references the configuration file for the broad group.
-After running the command, the Office installation should start immediately.
+This command is the same as the Current Channel group, except that it references the configuration file for the Monthly Enterprise Channel group.
+After running the command, the installation should start immediately.

 Customize your deployment

-The steps in this article cover the standard best practice recommendations from Microsoft, if you've chosen to deploy Semi-Annual Enterprise Channel.
-This section covers the most common customizations to these best practices.
+The steps in this article cover the standard best practice recommendations from Microsoft.
+This section covers common customizations.

 Build and deploy multiple packages to multiple deployment groups

-If you want to deploy both the 32-bit and the 64-bit version of Office, you can create additional installation packages.
-(Two different architectures cannot be included in the same package.)
-For more details, see Define your source files.
+If you want to deploy both the 32-bit and the 64-bit version in your environment, you can create additional installation packages.
+(Two different architectures can't be included in the same package.)
+For more information, see Define your installation packages.

-With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
+With Microsoft 365 Apps, you can control how frequently your users receive feature updates.
 To do so, you choose an update channel for your users.
 For more information, see Overview of update channels for Microsoft 365 Apps.

-A single Office installation package can only include one type of update channel, so each new update channel requires an additional package.
+A single Microsoft 365 Apps installation package can only include one type of update channel, so each new update channel requires an additional package.

-Deploy Visio and Project alongside the core Office apps
+Deploy Visio and Project alongside the core apps

-To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of the Office application when building it in Configuration Manager.
+To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of installation package.
 For more details on licensing and system requirements, see Deployment guide for Visio and Deployment guide for Project.
 If you're upgrading from an MSI-based Office, we also recommend using the MSICondition attribute in the configuration file.